kmsrogerkim/kmsrogerkim.github.io/_posts/2024-01-10-cmpnyinfo-the-first-step.md

 If you want to know about the general planning stage, and the structure of the website, visit my [Previous Blogs](https://kmsrogerkim.github.io/cmpnyinfo/cmpnyinfo-the-planning/)

-## Setting Up an Isolated Environment
+## Setting up and isolated environment

 I am currently developing in WSL2, with Ubuntu distro, in Windows 11.
 Developing in WSL has its pros and cons, which I might discuss in another post, but the experience havn't been too bad for me.

 I created a python virtual environment using the _virtualenv_ and _virtualenvwrapper_ package.
 The detailed steps are describe in [this stackoverflow page](https://stackoverflow.com/questions/12232421/virtualenvwrapper-commands-arent-working)

-## Why use virtualenv: short discussion about version control in python
+## Why use virtualenv: short discussion about virtual-envs in python
 The _virtualenv_ package is one of many ways to manage dependencies for your python applications/projects.
 I am using the _virtualenv_ and _virtualenvwrapper_ packages, which was considered the standard way until few years ago, I think; (I don't know I'm just a student).

 It allows you to: